dineshUmasankar/YARTBML/docs/src/specification.md

 ```

 ### 3.2 Supported Data Types
-In addition to integers, booleans, and strings, YARTBML supports arrays and hashes.
+In addition to integers, booleans, and strings, YARTBML supports arrays and hashmaps.

 ### 3.3 Binding Arrays
 Arrays of integers can be bound to names using the following syntax: